 In those early days, much of the training of horses occurred in the open countryside surrounding Randwick rather than on the racecourse itself.
 Indeed, it was only at a general meeting of the Australian Jockey Club held at the club room, Tattersall’s Hotel, that a new set of club rules were adopted.
 The club adopted a motion that the training ground at Randwick would at once be made available to competitors on payment of £1 for each horse and that each horse having been paid up for such fee would be allowed two gallops per week commencing from the 12th August over the outer portion of the course.
 Samuel Jenner paid his money and slowly brought Kyogle to fitness.

 The 1861 Randwick Spring Meeting opened on a Thursday to brilliant weather but a rather subdued crowd and below-average horse entrances.
-The Governor of New South Wales, Sir John Young, and his suite arrived early on the ground and remained until 4 o’clock before their carriage-drive back to Government House.
+The Governor of New South Wales, Sir John Young, and his suite arrived early on the ground and remained until 4 o’clock before their carriage ride back to Government House.
 Also in attendance in the grandstand was the President of the Legislative Council, W. C. Wentworth, the Colonial Treasurer, the Secretary for Lands, the Minister for Public Works, as well as several M.L.A.’s and numerous influential citizens.
-This, of course, was to be the pattern of patronage for years to come as horse-racing became the dominant public sport and recreation in the colonies.
+This, of course, was to be the pattern of patronage for years to come as horse racing became the dominant public sport and recreation in the colonies.
 The 1861 Randwick Derby field and race conditions appear in the table below: